TimFinnigan/youtube-topic-filter/README.md

 1. Navigate to YouTube
 2. Hover over any video thumbnail
 3. Click "Extract Quotes"
-4. Enter the text you want to search for
+4. Enter the text you want to search for:
+   - For single words (e.g., "climate"): Will match only the exact word
+   - For phrases (e.g., "climate change"): Will match the exact phrase
 5. View the results in your browser
 6. Click on timestamps to jump to specific points in the video